adityaazizi/intermediate-python/README.md

-# intermediate-python
+This repo is for my assignment and a final project at Indonesia AI Basic Python Course

-This repo is for my assignment and a final project at Indonesia AI IntermediatePython Course
+note: I was graduated at May 10, 2021